jmagman/flutter-wiki/Tree-hygiene.md

 ## How to review code

+Code review status is managed via GitHub's approval system.
+PRs should not be merged unless one or more contributors with commit access (at least one of which should be very familiar with the code in question) have approved the PR in the GitHub UI.
+As such, contributors without commit access are welcome to comment on PRs, but they should NOT be approving them in the GitHub UI.
+Approvals from contributors without commit access may mislead others to believe that a PR is ready to be merged, even though it has not gone through the official code review process.

 Reviewers should carefully read the code and make sure they understand it.
 A reviewer should check the code for both high level concerns,